Holidays Calendar for June 19, 2016

 • 1945 Born: Aung San Suu Kyi, Burmese opposition politician who was awarded the 1999 Nobel Peace Prize for her struggle for democracy and human rights.

 • 1944 The Battle of the Philippine Sea began during the Second World War.
-It was fought between the United States and Japan, resulting in decisive American victory.
+It was fought between the United States and Japan, resulting in a decisive American victory.

 • 1937 Died: James Matthew Barrie, Scottish novelist and playwright best known as the creator of Peter Pan, a mischievous boy who never grows up.